 You may be able to manage your diabetes symptoms by reducing your weight and having a healthy diet.
 Increasing the amount of exercise you do can also help.
 Your GP may prescribe tablets or insulin to control your blood glucose levels.

 They may show you how to inject yourself or use an insulin pump.
-If you need to lose a lot of weight, your GP may refer to you a weight management service or consider whether obesity surgery might help.
+If you need to lose a lot of weight, your GP may refer to you a weight management service or consider whether obesity surgery, such as a gastric bypass or gastric sleeve, might help.